-Cell phones should be turned off and stored with personal belongings while students are in clinical setting, classroom, laboratories and testing rooms including collaborative testing.
+Cell phones and smart watches should be turned off and stored with personal belongings while students are in clinical setting, classroom, laboratories and testing rooms.
 A violation of this policy and may result in the student being asked to leave the setting, resulting in an absence or a forfeited grade.